datavetaren/prologcoin/README.md

 ## Transactions

-A transaction can now defined as:
+A monetary transaction can now defined as tx/6 (which is a system builtin.)
+Note that CoinOut = '$coin'(V, _) writes a '$coin' term on the heap, which is not allowed to do from user code.

 ```
 tx(CoinIn, Hash, Sign, PubKey, PubKeyHash, CoinOut) :-
     CoinIn = '$coin'(V, X),
     var(X), % Not currently spent
     X = [], % Spend it
-    freeze([Hash, Sign, PubKey],  % Wait until vars become bound
+    freeze(Hash,  % Wait until Hash become bound
         hash(PubKey, PubKeyHash), % Validate PubKey
         ground(Hash),
         Hash = '$sys'(_), % Hash must not have been computed by user code